A Mixture Model to Detect Edges in Sparse Co-expression Graphs: Statistical Model and Estimation

-Note that $\sigma^2$ consists of two variance components, namely, $\sigma^2=1/(N-3)+\sigma_0^2$, where $1/(N-3)$ is the variance component due to the asymptotic distribution of Fisher's z-transformed correlation coefficients, whereas $\sigma_0^2$ is due to the random effect model, which allows us to account for extra variability among null (uncorrelated) pairs of genes.
+Note that $\sigma^2$ consists of two variance components, namely, $\sigma^2=\frac{1}{N-3}+\sigma_0^2$, where $\frac{1}{N-3}$ is the variance component due to the asymptotic distribution of $arctanh(r_{mn})$, whereas $\sigma_0^2$ is due to the random effect model, which allows us to account for extra variability among uncorrelated pairs.
 A graphical representation of the $L_2N$ model is shown in Figure \ref{fig:mixture}.

 If we denote the null mixture component in the $L_2N$ model by $C_0$, the two non-null components by $C_1$ and $C_2$, the corresponding probability density functions by $f_j$, and the mixture probabilities by $p_j$, for $j=0,1,2$, such that $p_0+p_1+p_2=1,$ then we classify a putative edge between nodes $m$ and $n$ in the complete graph into one of the three mixture components based on the posterior probabilities,